 Because of our holding company structure, our outstanding notes are structurally subordinated in right of payment to all liabilities of our subsidiaries.
-Restrictions in our subsidiary's debt instruments and under applicable law limit its ability to provide funds to us or our various debt issuers.
+Restrictions in our subsidiaries' debt instruments and under applicable law limit their ability to provide funds to us or our various debt issuers.

 Our sole assets are our equity interests in our subsidiaries.
 Our operating subsidiaries are separate and distinct legal entities and are not obligated to make funds available to us for payments on our notes or other obligations in the form of loans, distributions, or otherwise.
-Our subsidiary's ability to make distributions to us or the applicable debt issuers to service debt obligations is subject to its compliance with the terms of its credit facilities and indentures, and restrictions under applicable law.
+Our subsidiaries' ability to make distributions to us or the applicable debt issuers to service debt obligations is subject to their compliance with the terms of their credit facilities and indentures, and restrictions under applicable law.
 See "Part II.
 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Limitations on Distributions" and "- Debt Covenants."

-There can be no assurance that our subsidiary will be permitted to make distributions in the future in compliance with these restrictions in amounts needed to service our indebtedness and the indebtedness of our parent companies.
-Our direct subsidiary is the borrower and guarantor under the Charter Operating credit facilities.
-Charter Operating is also an obligor and guarantor under other senior high yield notes.
-As of December 31, 2006, our total debt was approximately \$8.6 billion, of which approximately \$7.3 billion was structurally senior to the CCO Holdings notes.
+There can be no assurance that these subsidiaries will be permitted to make distributions in the future in compliance with these restrictions in amounts needed to service our indebtedness and the indebtedness of our parent companies.
+Our direct or indirect subsidiaries include the borrowers and guarantors under the Charter Operating credit facilities.
+Several of our subsidiaries are also obligors and guarantors under other senior high yield notes.
+As of December 31, 2006, our total debt was approximately \$11.1 billion, of which approximately \$8.6 billion was structurally senior to the CCH II notes.